-Maria Elena Lagomasino, 66, is the Chief Executive Officer and Managing Partner of WE Family Offices, a global family office serving high net worth families, and has held these positions since March 2013.
+Maria Elena Lagomasino, 67, is the Chief Executive Officer and Managing Partner of WE Family Offices, an office serving high net worth families, and has held these positions since March 2013.
 Ms. Lagomasino served as Chief Executive Officer of GenSpring Family Offices, LLC, an affiliate of SunTrust Banks, Inc., from November 2005 through October 2012.
 From 2001 to 2005, Ms. Lagomasino was Chairman and Chief Executive Officer of JPMorgan Private Bank, a division of JPMorgan Chase & Co., a global financial services firm.
 Prior to assuming this position, she was Managing Director of The Chase Manhattan Bank in charge of its Global Private Banking Group.
 Ms. Lagomasino had been with Chase Manhattan since 1983 in various positions in private banking.
 Ms. Lagomasino is a member of the Council on Foreign Relations, and is a founder of the Institute for the Fiduciary Standard.
 She is a director of the Americas Society and served as a Trustee of the National Geographic Society from 2007 to 2015.
-She served as a director of the Coca-Cola Company from 2003 to 2006 and from 2008 to the present, and she has served as a director of Avon Products, Inc. since 2001.
+She served as a director of the Coca-Cola Company from 2003 to 2006 and from 2008 to the present, and she served as a director of Avon Products, Inc. from 2001 to March 2016.
+Ms. Lagomasino has been a Director of the Company since 2015.